 Computer: My personal daily driver is a Space Black 14-inch MacBook Pro with M4 Max chip and 128 GB RAM.
 This is an insanely overkill computer, but fantastic for the types of creative projects I do.
 The Space Black color looks pretty cool, but then my work issued me a Space Black 14-inch MacBook Pro as well for work stuff, so now I'm in the silly situation of having two visually identical laptops on my desk.
 Maybe I should have gotten the silver color for my personal laptop after all.
 For Windows and Linux dev, I have a custom-built PC with zero RGB lighting.

-Mouse: At home, Logitech MX Vertical.
-I’ve found that vertical mice help a lot with reducing wrist strain.
+Mouse: At home, Logitech MX Vertical for the right hand, along with a Apple Magic Trackpad for the left hand.
+I’ve found that the vertical mouse plus trackpad setup has helped a lot with reducing wrist strain.
 On the go, Logitech MX Master, just because it’s a little bit smaller and therefore travels a bit better.

-Headphones: AirPods Max or Audio Technica M40x, depending on what I’m doing.
+Headphones: At home or in the office, Apple AirPods Max or Audio Technica M40x, depending on what I’m doing.
 The AirPods Max are nice and convenient, while the ATH-M40x is probably the best studio-style sound one can get for the price.
+On the go, Apple Airpods 4 with ANC; the ANC works far better than I would have expected.

 Monitor: Philips Brilliance 27B1U7903.
 Definitely a clunky name, but the monitor itself is fantastic.
 It’s a 27 inch 4K monitor, but its main party trick is that it supports 1400-nit HDR using a mini-led array with 2304 dimming zones, which is incredible for doing photography and CG work.
 Essentially a miniature Pro Display XDR for a fifth of the price, and the design is nice and understated, unlike most of the crazy over-the-top gaming monitors out there.

 Editor: Mostly VSCode, but sometimes Sublime Text or Neovim.
+To be honest, VSCode is just okay, but its remote development plugin is a killer app for me at both home and work.
 For web stuff, Nova by Panic.

 Reading: Feedbin for RSS with Reeder Classic as a desktop app, Instapaper for read-it-later, Bookends for collecting and organizing academic papers.
 Physical books whenever possible, Kindle Paperwhite otherwise.